sparkofreason/clara-eavt/README.md

  [234 :todo/priority 3]]
 ```

-EAVs are of type record `clara_eav.eav.EAV` and can be destructured as 3-valued
+EAVs are of type record `clara_eavt.eav.EAV` and can be destructured as 3-valued
 vectors or as maps with `:e :a :v` keys.

 #### Transaction data (tx)